Tarcísio de Freitas: Candidacy and coalition

+It was his first electoral campaign; he had no prior connection to São Paulo state politics beyond a period of military training, and had been personally selected for the race by Bolsonaro, whose support had launched his entire political career.
 Earlier that year, challenges to his transfer of voter registration from Brasília to São José dos Campos were rejected by the São Paulo regional electoral court as either untimely or unproven, allowing the candidacy to proceed.